sergeybrgmn/ChatJuice/README.md

 3) select the chat to "squeeze the juice"
 4) Get the list of topics discussed with links to the start of the topic discussion

+## Privacy issue

+ChatJuice is not storing the original messages in the database, only the result of summarization with no connection to any person.

-### Project Roadmap
+## Project Roadmap
-High confidence, Big impact features (ICe):
+### WIP
+* Exception for working without login
+* Show number of topics detected

+### High Confidence, Big Impact features, Easy (ICE):
 * Calculate the token consumption for each user
-* Predict cost of the summary request before
+* Predict cost of the summary request before use

+### High Confidence, Big Impact features, not easy (ICe):
-* Offer free summarization bazed on the requests of others
+* Offer free summarization bazed on the requests of others - helps to attract new users for free.

-low confidence, Big impact features (ice)
+### low confidence, Big impact features, not easy (Ice)
+This things need a research.
-*
+* Detect and record recommendation
+* NN to detect new topic

-low confidence, small impact features (ice)
+### low confidence, small impact features, not easy (ice)